-Only one of these things is a piece of paper that you need to have—the Cuban tourist card.
+Only one of these things is a piece of paper that you need to have—the Cuban Tourist Card.
 Once you have the tourist card (sometimes called a Cuban visa), you may enter Cuba and travel independently, doing as you please.

 The travel category is even easier to manage than the tourist card.
 It’s just a self-declared reason for your visit.
 You don’t need to fill out any paperwork, just choose the category that best suits your trip.
-There are twelve approved reasons for travel, but most independent travelers qualify under the Support for the Cuban People travel category.
+There are eleven approved reasons for travel, but most independent travelers qualify under the Support for the Cuban People travel category.
 Activities like exploring museums, taking walking tours guided by locals, shopping at independent markets, and chatting with locals you meet all count as Support for the Cuban People.

 Things to do in Havana